WE ARE Curriculum

 Implementation through five key principles

-We nurture self-awareness, self-confidence and resilience in our pupils through our partnerships with ELSA Support, Place2Be and Nurture UK.
+We nurture self-awareness, self-confidence and resilience in our pupils through our partnerships with the ELSA network, Place2Be and Nurture UK.

 The school timetable is structured to facilitate good mental and physical health; opportunities to sing, read and be physically active are strategically woven throughout the week to meet the needs of each class.
-Each week starts and ends with a focus on creative subjects and the arts as opposed to the core subjects of maths and writing – we call this our soft start and end which also includes singing and celebration star of the week assemblies.
+Each week starts and ends with a focus on creative subjects and the arts.
+Weekly singing and celebration star of the week assemblies further support this nurturing transition for starting and ending the school week.

-Pupil knowledge and skills are explicitly developed through the Wellbeing curriculum (link to wellbeing page); the principles of this teaching are embedded and enhanced further within the wider curriculum.
+Pupil knowledge and skills are explicitly developed through the Wellbeing curriculum; the principles of this teaching are embedded and enhanced further within the wider curriculum.

-As an Inclusion Centre of Excellence and a National Nurturing School we are passionate about ensuring equality of opportunity for all of our pupils.
+As an Inclusion Flagship School and a National Nurturing School we are passionate about ensuring equality of opportunity for all of our pupils.
 We have implemented an inclusive teaching and learning culture with an expectation that all pupils are supported and challenged appropriately to ensure that they achieve their full potential.

 Staff select from a comprehensive range of strategies and resources to maximise the learning for all.
-Children who require support to complement our universal offer may benefit from; pre-teaching, targeted interventions, focused adult support, bespoke resources and/or input from specialist staff (SENCO, ELSA’s, Learning Mentor, Education Psychologist, Occupational Therapist, Speech and Language Therapist).
+Children who require support to complement our universal offer may benefit from; pre-teaching, targeted interventions, focused adult support, bespoke resources and/or input from specialist staff and agencies.

 Lessons build on and connect with prior learning to ensure a genuine deep understanding is achieved by all pupils.
 Teaching strategies are supported by evidence based research to avoid cognitive or sensory overload.